 Across the street, the Owl Cafe, 15 Ave D, was full of visitors.
 It’s a popular fine dining restaurant located in a building that has housed a version of the Owl Cafe for 100 years.
 (The painted image of the owl on the second story of this building looks just like the historic images.)

 Along the waterfront, crowds gathered at the Up the Creek Raw Bar, 313 Water St., with a big second story deck for open-air dining overlooking the birds, clouds and Apalachicola River.
-As we walked to Up the Creek, we could hear music from the Bowery Station, 131 Commerce St., and see people gathering there.

 - You can head to the beach on St. George Island (see below).